 Coverage F - Medical Payments to Others

-Perils Generally Covered by a Homeowners Policy if Damage is caused by:
+Perils Generally Covered and Not Covered by a Homeowners Policy

 - Fire or lighting